BauerMaximilian01/OpenTelemetry-BA-Application/README.md

 # OpenTelemetry-BA-Application
-Short ASP.NETCore application with an Angular Frontend to show the Functionality of OpenTelemetry with Jaeger for Traces, Prometheus for Metrics and Grafana for Visualisation of Metrics.
+Short ASP.NETCore application with an Angular Frontend to show the Functionality of OpenTelemetry with Jaeger for Traces, Prometheus for Metrics and Grafana for visualization of Metrics.

 ## Getting Started
 Clone